The Preserve Home

-Naples Botanical Garden is home to a unique 90-acre nature sanctuary with seven different ecosystems.
+Naples Botanical Garden is home to a unique 90-acre nature sanctuary with habitats ranging from flooded brackish marsh to dry upland scrub.
 Less than three miles from Old Naples, the Preserve’s giant pines and ancient cypress, unspoiled marshes, and twisted mangroves, provides vital habitat for hundreds of species of animals – from eagles to otters and tree frogs to gopher tortoises.
 To date we have catalogued almost 300 species of native plants, some of them endangered, on our site.
 The David and Vicky Smith Uplands Preserve is approximately 33 acres of pine flatwoods and oak scrub.

 The White Birding Tower is sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs, the Florida Arts Council, and the National Endowment for the Arts.